fs111/simpleconfig/README.md

 simpleconfig - a simple configuration file library for go
 =========================================================

-simpleconfig is a trivial configuration file library for config files following the key=value format.
+`simpleconfig` is a trivial configuration file library for configuration files following the `key=value` format.
 The format uses `#` as the comment sign.
 Think of, how `bash` treats assignments and comments and you get the idea.

 Example config file
 -------------------

-This file is used by [kurz.go](http://github.com/fs111/kurz.go) from, which `simpleconfig` library was extracted:
+This is an example config file used by [kurz.go](http://github.com/fs111/kurz.go) from, which `simpleconfig` library was extracted:

     # port to listen on
     port=9999